Resocio/resoc-wordpress-plugin/core/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Craft the appearance of your posts and show your brand when your visitors share them on Facebook and LinkedIn
+Craft the appearance of your content and show your brand when your visitors share your posts on Facebook and LinkedIn.

 == Description ==